zcoder365/MySeriesofFortunateEvents/README.md

 # My Series of Fortunate Events
-A Flask-based web application that encourages daily reflection by allowing users to record daily events and rate their positivity on a scale of 1-10.
+A Flask-based web application that encourages daily reflection by allowing users to record daily events and rate their positivity on a scale of 1-10 (1 = lowest rating; 10 = highest rating).
 Track your streak of consecutive days and build a habit of focusing on the positive moments in life.

 # Features
 - **User Authentication:** Secure signup and login system with bcrypt password hashing